4.1 – Quick recap

 Union budget 2014 brought in a major change to non-equity mutual funds.
-As opposed to 1 year in equity based funds, you have to stay invested for 3 years in non-equity/debt funds for the investment to be considered as long term capital gain.
-If you sell the funds within 3 years to realize a gain, then that gain is considered as STCG.
+As opposed to 1 year in equity-based funds, you have to stay invested for 3 years in non-equity/debt funds for the investment to be considered as long term capital gain.
+If you sell the funds within 3 years to realize profits, then that gain is considered as STCG.

 4.3 – Indexation